 Pason continues to make meaningful investments in ensuring appropriate levels of security are in place to address relevant cyber risks.
 The Company makes continued investments in email security, endpoint detection and response software, VPN network access with multi-factor authentication, intrusion prevention systems and firewalls, as well as company-wide security awareness training.
 Pason employs a risk-based approach, and performs regular penetration testing and vulnerability assessments, and has employed perimeter controls with 24-hour monitoring of network access and security logs.
-The Company's cloud-based environment is continuously monitored internally by Pason's security team and externally by a third-party provider.
-Furthermore, proactive measures and protective controls are actively maintained to minimize access to customer data in the unlikely event that a breach occurs.
+The Company undergoes external audits such as SOC 1 Type II and SOC 2 Type II and its cloud-based environment is continuously monitored internally by Pason's security team and externally by a third-party provider.
+Pason has cybersecurity insurance coverage in place and proactive measures and protective controls are actively maintained to minimize access to customer data in the unlikely event that a breach occurs.

-To date, Pason has not experienced any material losses relating to cyber attacks or other information security breaches.
-Pason's cyber risk oversight is conducted by the Board's Audit Committee.
+Pason has not experienced any material losses relating to cyber attacks or other information security breaches in the last three (3) years.
+Pason's cyber risk oversight is conducted by the Board's Audit Committee, which receives information security updates from senior leadership on a quarterly basis.